 The Clean Clothes Campaign is part of the Asia Floor Wage Alliance, an alliance of Asian trade unions and labour groups, which has calculated a living wage formula for Asia.
 We feel this figure and methodology is the most robust, independent calculation for a living wage currently available, and is a vital tool in benchmarking what companies and governments should be aiming to achieve in terms of actual wage figures for workers.
 It is calculated based on some key assumptions that we believe must always be central to a living wage:

 • A living wage is always a family wage.
-In most production countries, the pension and insurance schemes are not sufficient and public care services often absent.
+In most production countries, the pension and insurance schemes are not sufficient and public care services are often absent.
 A genuine living wage must therefore take that into account and at least partially cover the basic needs of unpaid caregivers in the household.

 • A living wage must allow for savings.
 Without this, workers remain in a vulnerable situation, are not able to make mid- and long-term plans in their lives and are at risk of ending up in debt when additional unforeseen financial expenditure is needed.